jfoote/fuzzy-stack-hash-analysis/README.md

 fuzzy-stack-hash-analysis
 ==========

-A repository for some scripts used to analyze the efficacy of fuzzy stack hashing
+A repository for scripts used to analyze the efficacy of fuzzy stack hashing and a README.md explaining some results.

 TL;DR
 ----